What Did You Use Your Rebate For?

 Summer Home Conversion in St. James

-When Eric Orth bought his second home, it was fueled with electricity and came with a boiler that he described as “an absolute disaster.”
+When Eric Orth bought his second home, it came with a boiler that he described as “an absolute disaster.”
 “I just wanted to take everything out and start from scratch,” he said.
 “We replaced the old unit with a new propane system.
 I got rid of the baseboards to get a cleaner look for the house.
 It gave some more space too.”

 Since then he has added a wall-mounted tankless water heater and propane stove.
 Orth has been pleased with both the performance of his tankless system as well as the size.
 “It’s cleaner; it’s more efficient,” he said.
 “It doesn’t take up a lot of room.
 This is a small cabin so I need all the room I can get.
 Not having a giant water heater is pretty helpful.
 It’s nice to be on demand.
 I’m not wasting money keeping a water tank hot when I don’t need it.
 It comes on when I need it.”
 He’s also a fan of the propane stove’s even heating.